kppleissner/SOPRA/README.md

 ```
 ***
 ### Data for testing
-For testing you can use the data given in the folder Test-Data-
+For testing you can use the data given in the folder ###Test-Data-4x96.
+Furthermore, you can see the structure of describng files such as PlateList.txt or PlateConfLookUp.txt and the real data from 96-wells plates.

 ***
 ### Contact: